sridevi-bommali/api-auto/README.md

 Tools & Technologies:

-Eclipse
-Maven
-Rest Assured dependencies
+1.Rest Assured
-Cucumber
-Selenium
+2.Cucumber
+3.IntelliJ
+4.Java
+5.postman

 Step 1:

-In order to create Maven Project File -> New -> other -> Maven Project and choose defaults and give name for our project “ClearPoint_RestAssured_BDD”
+Create New Project in IntelliJ and convert it into Maven Project

 Step 2:

-Add all the required dependency

-•	Rest Assured
-•	Json-schema-validator
-•	Json-path
-•	Xml-path
-•	Testng
-•	Java-hamcrest
-•	Hamcrest-library
-•	Cucumber-java
-•	Cucumber-junit

-Step 3:

-Add all the dependency in pom.xml from Maven Repository.
-You can find pom.xml file if we expand our project
+Add required dependency in pom.xml file

-Step 4:

-Create a Feature file with .feature extension under Resources, features

-Inside the feature file write scenarios for each API and save the file
+Step3:

+Under Test - Java

+Create Feature package under which Feature files are created Create Step Definition package under which Java Class files are created

 Step 5:

-Create a new package where you will have step definition files

-Create Step Definition for each API with .java extension under created package

-Step definitions should be created in accordance with feature file
+Under Main – Java

+Create a helper package under which “ToDoHelper” java class file is created functions of Get, Put, Post and delete are written.

+These functions are called in step definition file.

 Step 6:

-Then create a runner file where our scenarios are executed so that they call the step definition and execute our test

-We can run smoke test , regression test , different tests here.
-We can choose which scenario to be executed for which test using Tags

-We can create more scenarios based on understanding of underlying error messages of the API like 500,404 etc.

-We can also
+Write Scenarios in Feature file and Step definitions for each scenario get created automatically

+We can copy the step definition skeleton created by feature file and use it in step definition file and customize our code to execute the Get operation.

+When we execute it will return result as 5 scenarios passed

 Task:

 1. Write a test scenario or several scenarios using BDD (Cucumber/Gherkin) and implementation on any language you like to test an API.